State-by-State Requirements

 Islanding & Operating Mode Limitations

-Rules can constrain intentional islanding, anti-islanding performance, and reconnection logic.
+Rules may limit intentional islanding, define anti-islanding behavior, and shape reconnection logic.

 • Protection settings constraints